MTstateIntroStats/IntroStatTextbook/docs/02-eda.md

 Table \@ref(tab:rowPropSpamNumber) shows the row proportions for Table \@ref(tab:emailTable).
 The row proportions are computed as the counts divided by their row totals.
-The value 149 at the intersection of `type` and `none` is replaced by $149/367=0.406$, i.e., 149 divided by its row total, 367.
+The frequnecy 149 at the intersection of `not spam` and `none` is replaced by $149/367=0.406$, i.e., 149 divided by its row total, 367.
 So what does 0.406 represent?
 It corresponds to the conditional proportion of spam emails in the sample that do not have any numbers.

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>(\#tab:rowPropSpamNumber)A contingency table with row proportions for the `type` and `number` variables.</caption>